cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

-**MOVE THIS POINT TO THE DISCUSSION: Few studies have performed similar quantification of static stress fields on faults (see Section
-\ref{previous-work-on-topographic-stresses} for some examples).
-This is important to address because most studies of fault rupture dynamics assume either a homogeneous or stochastic shear stress distribution [e.g., @oglesbyday2002] and few assume any variation in normal stress [e.g., @aagaard2001] , despite the importance that stress variations likely have in earthquake dynamics.
-By quantifying the topographic stresses on the fault, including both the shear and normal components, we may place empirical constraints on the potential heterogeneity of fault stresses, which may then be compared to the coseismic slip distribution to evaluate potential interactions.**

 # Topographic stresses on the Longmen Shan faults

 To quantify tectonic stresses on the Wenchuan earthquake faults, we first calculate the topographic stress field in the upper crust throughout eastern Tibet, then interpolate those stresses onto three dimensional models of the faults taken from coseismic slip models.
-Then, we can calculate topographic shear and normal stresses on the faults and compare those to the coseismic slip patterns.
+Finally, we can calculate topographic shear and normal stresses on the faults and compare those to the coseismic slip patterns.